Brunch: Origin of the word

 The 1896 supplement to the Oxford English Dictionary cites Punch magazine, which wrote that the term was coined in Britain in 1895 to describe a Sunday meal for "Saturday-night carousers" in the writer Guy Beringer's article "Brunch: A Plea" in Hunter's Weekly.

-Despite the substantially later date, it has also been claimed that the term was possibly coined by reporter Frank Ward O'Malley, who wrote in the early 20th century for the New York newspaper The Sun from 1906 until 1919.
+Despite the substantially later date it has also been claimed that the term was possibly coined by reporter Frank Ward O'Malley, who wrote in the early 20th century for the New York City newspaper, The Sun from 1906 until 1919.
 It is thought that he may have come up with the term after observing the typical mid-day eating habits of his colleagues at the newspaper.

+Serving locations

-At colleges and hotels
+Colleges and hotels

 Some colleges and hotels serve brunch, often serve-yourself buffets, although menu-ordered meals may be available as well.
 The meal usually consists of standard breakfast foods such as eggs, sausages, bacon, ham, fruits, pastries, pancakes, waffles, cereals, and scones.